nottaro/littleroot/content/11Chemistry/MethodsOfSeparation.md

 - To accelerate sieving, pressure is usually applied
 - A series of sieves is stacked, with the screen of largest hole size at the top

-### Decantation
-- Done to separate particulates form a liquid by allowing the solids to settle to the bottom of the mixture and pouring off the particle free part of the liquid
-- Allows 2 immiscible liquids to separate and the lighter liquid is poured off

 ### Filtration
 - Used to separate heterogenous mixtures composed of solids and liquids
 - Uses a porous barrier to separate the solid from the liquid
 - Liquid passes through, leaving the solid in the filter paper
 - Filtration can be used to separate an insoluble substance from a soluble substance

+### Separating Funnel

+### Decantation
+- Done to separate particulates form a liquid by allowing the solids to settle to the bottom of the mixture and pouring off the particle free part of the liquid
+- Allows 2 immiscible liquids to separate and the lighter liquid is poured off

 ### Distillation
 - Used to separate homogenous mixtures